m0smith/annals/README.md

 Start a new task (`annals-task`)

 > The user gives the task a name and it is created in a subdirectory of `annals-active-directory`.
 It becomes the current task and any new buffers will belong to it.
+Creates an annals.org in the task directory.
+If the task id matches a Jira issue or github issue, pull information from that issue into the annals.org.

 Suspend a task (`annals-suspend`)